gnebbia/nmap_tutorial/README.md

 * timestamps; specified in nmap with -PP
 * address mask; specified in nmap with -PM

+The -PP and -PM requests can be used with some machines where ICMP ping requests have been blocked only.

 ### One Flow Communication in ICMP